 Does Replacing a Door Actually Reduce Break-Ins?

 Installing a modern, secure door can help reduce the risk of a break-in.
 However, no door can offer total protection.
 A strong door and a good locking system can help a lot.
 Most intruders go for the most easy access points.
-Doors that are weak, or not secure, can be upgraded to make your home a less attractive target for burglars.

 Crime Prevention Framing